 The way for you to become involved help is to generate interest with those who live around you and start a neighborhood watch program.
 In this program the West Fargo Police Department is available to provide training in crime detection and deterrence of the types of crime that may be occurring in your neighborhood.
 We would post signs in your neighborhood that would show a would-be criminal your neighborhood does not put up with any of their tactics.

 What do you have to do to get started?
 Talk to your neighbors to determine their interest in a neighborhood watch program.
 The second step is to contact the West Fargo Police Department and request a meeting.
 The department has officers trained to facilitate the meeting and conduct training.
 Be active in your neighborhood.
 We are not asking you to walk the streets of West Fargo with flashlights looking for criminals.
 We just ask that you contact us if you see something that is not right.

 Remember, not only does this program deals with crime it also makes your neighborhood be heard as one voice.
 You will be able to voice your concerns to city groups as a neighborhood rather than one family when situations come up like broken park equipment, or road repairs that need attention.
-If you are interested in the neighborhood watch program please contact Officer Pat Hanson or Officer Mark Morris at 701-433-5500.
+If you are interested in the neighborhood watch program please contact Officer Randy Burkhartsmeier, Officer Kyle Johnson, or Officer Ryan Birney at 701-433-5500.

 Crime Tips and Prevention